r9young/nexus-chat-application-clone/README.md

 Since the object returned from useForm is immediately destructured, you can directly use its output—like register, handleSubmit, watch, etc.—in the body and return section of the component without referencing the full object again.

+### 30/06/2025

+- we finalzied the setting Modal
+- we start to create user page, it will be page with all the user but no conversation
+- so we create folder - 'users'
+- we are working on how to understanding the momery and useCallback react hook function